Advanced Program Overview

 Training runs for an hour and a half and consists of:- a compulsory 1v1 component

-- a technical skills analytic
+- a technical skill component

 - and tactical games that are specifically designed to meet objectives.